Types of shooting at KPC

 Smallbore handguns are any .22 long rifle in revolver, single shot or semi auto configuration.
 Scopes and spotters are allowed in both centerfire and smallbore.

-we also shoot a Cowboy Silhouette match, where shooters use lever action guns of the western era, with lead projectiles
+we also shoot a Cowboy Silhouette match, where shooters use lever action guns of the western era, with lead projectiles.

 “3 Gun” uses many of the same principles as Action Shooting.
 In addition to shooting pistol, competitors will add long guns to the mix.
 While 3 gun implies pistol, rifle and shotgun, any combination can be used in a course.
 Competitors will be presented with stages that require the use of one to three guns on the same course.
 Stages are "problems" that the shooter must solve under a timed format where accuracy and firearm power are factors.
-A sling is recomended for long guns.
+A sling is recommended for long guns.

 CAS - Cowboy action Shooting